Skip to content

 Anam Rahman was instilled with the values of philanthropy, altruism, and empathy from a young age.
 As a fluent Spanish speaker, Anam has been volunteering at D.C.-based immigration clinics like the D.C.
 Bar Pro Bono Center's Immigration Legal Advice & Referral Clinic and the Catholic Legal Immigration Network, Inc.'s Board of Immigration Appeals Pro Bono Project for years.
 "Finding the time to volunteer and do pro bono work reminds me of why I became an immigration attorney in the first place: to help people and families," Anam said.

-Photo: Ellen Bass Headshot
+Photo: Ellen Bass headshot

 Pro Bono Week 2020 Profiles: Ellen Bass – Representing Unaccompanied Children Seeking Safety